FDio/archived-dmm/demo/nginx_proxy/README.md

 This demo use NGINX as a reverse proxy server.
 The server uses lwip as client facing stack and kernel tcp/ip stack as upstream server facing stack.

 ##demo-2

 This demo NGINX as a reverse proxy server.
 The server uses lwip as client facing stack and kernel tcp/ip stack as upstream server facing stack for UDP, vpp-hoststack for another updtream server facing stack for TCP.

+##demo-3

+This demo NGINX as a reverse proxy server.
+The server uses kernel tcp/ip as client facing stack and rsocket stack as upstream server facing stack.